General Online Research 2023 (GOR 23, https://www.gor.de)

 Politics, Public Opinion, and Communication (Track C)

 The programme committee invites presenters from industry, academia, official statistics, government agencies, and other sectors to submit their work for presentation.
-Submissions will be accepted on the basis of a double-blind peer review process.
+Submissions will be accepted based on a double-blind peer review process.

 Submission Types

-- Data Science: From Big Data to Smart Data (Track B): We welcome submissions with a focus on the use of large and complex data sets in conjunction with traditional survey data collection methods or as stand-alone applications to answer research questions in the social sciences, market research, and related fields.
-Presentations will cover a broad range of topics related to data generation (e.g., data mining, web scraping, use of sensors and wearables, data donation, Internet-of-Things and other digital trace sources), data curation and storage (e.g., database management, data munging, record linkage), data analysis (e.g., predictive analytics, computational social sciences, machine learning, content and sentiment analysis, geospatial analytics, image analytics), and data output and access (e.g., data visualization, data confidentiality and statistical disclosure control, data security, ethics).
+1. Data Science: From Big Data to Smart Data (Track B): We welcome submissions with a focus on the use of large and complex data sets in conjunction with traditional survey data collection methods or as stand-alone applications to answer research questions in the social sciences, market research, and related fields.
+Presentations will cover a broad range of topics related to data generation (e.g., data mining, web scraping, use of sensors and wearables, data donation, Internet of Things (IoT) and other digital trace sources), data curation and storage (e.g., database management, data munging, record linkage), data analysis (e.g., predictive analytics, computational social sciences, artificial intelligence, machine learning, content and sentiment analysis, geospatial analytics, image analytics), and data output and access (e.g., data visualisation, data confidentiality and statistical disclosure control, data security, ethics).
 Latest techniques and developments, innovative tools and developments in ResearchTech stack, theoretical approaches, case studies, applications, limitations, and discussions of best practices in different fields (e.g., social media and network analysis, mobile ethnography, behaviour tracking, analysis of online search data, business intelligence, administrative data) are all welcome.

-- Posters (including the GOR Poster Award 2023 competition): Posters offer the opportunity to present late breaking research, highlight specific research findings, and discuss work in progress.
+1. Posters (including the GOR Poster Award 2024 competition): Posters offer the opportunity to present late breaking research, highlight specific research findings, and discuss work in progress.
 Authors are expected to present their poster during a poster session.
 A poster may cover any of the topics of GOR.
-Posters will be on display for the duration of the conference.
-All submissions in this category are considered for the GOR Poster Award 2023.
+Posters will be on display for the entire duration of the conference.
+All submissions in this category are considered for the GOR Poster Award 2024.

 Deadlines

-- 5 April 2023: Deadline for abstract submissions for Tracks A – C
+• Extended Deadline: 19 November 2023: Deadline for abstract submissions for Tracks A – C as well as the GOR Thesis Award 2024 competition

-- 30 April 2023: Deadline for abstract submissions for GOR Best Practice Award 2023, GOR Thesis Award, 2023 and the Track D Session “Innovation in Practice”
+• 30 November 2023: Deadline for abstract submissions for GOR Best Practice Award 2024 and the Track D Session “Innovation in Practice”

 Submission Format and Submission Procedure